fikisipi/elkai/README.txt

 == How to install ==

-1. Make sure you have Python 3 and CMake
+1. Make sure you have Python 3 and a C compiler (MSVC, gcc, clang)
 2. Run the following

+pip install cmake
 pip install scikit-build
 python setup.py install